COVID-19 Update We are Open. Call to Arrange Free Consult. Phone Consult Available.

 Bankruptcy can end your legal obligation to pay back certain debts.
 It can stop a foreclosure on your home, your car's repossession, and the garnishment of your wages.
 It can stop a levy of your bank accounts, lawsuits against you, and other creditor collections.
 In some cases, bankruptcy can give you time to catch up on unpaid taxes and debts.
 This includes a mortgage or car loan.
 You can keep your property while you get current.
 Bankruptcy can also be used to remove certain liens from your property.
 It can also reduce the value of certain liens.
 It also allows you to challenge creditor claims that you dispute.

 Dischargeable debts include credit cards, medical bills, and lease obligations.
 It can address civil judgments, personal loans, business debts, and income taxes.
 If the taxes cannot be discharged, it may still be possible to stop the accrual of interest and penalties.

 Chapter 13 is a reorganization bankruptcy for individuals, including sole proprietors.
 It allows the debtor to keep their property and avoid liquidation.
 It allows you to repay creditors a certain amount over a period of 3 to 5 years.
 It can stop most creditor collection actions.
 This includes foreclosures, repossessions, wage garnishments, bank levies, and lawsuits.
 The amount paid to creditors is determined on a case by case basis.
 Often the amount paid is only a percentage of the amount owed.
 After the payments are completed, the debtor receives a discharge of the balance.
 Chapter 13 is often used to help someone catch up on mortgage arrears, car payments, or taxes.
 This can be done over several years.
 This can enable the debtor to keep their home and avoid foreclosure and keep their car.
 You can also catch up on taxes while stopping the accrual of interest and penalties on the unpaid tax.
 Chapter 13 can also be used to remove a junior lien against your home or other property.
-It can reduce the value of the lien, and remove judgment liens, in certain circumstances.
+It can also reduce the value of some liens, and remove judgment liens, in certain circumstances.